mishelashala/zettelkasten/CENEVAL/reference/Data Structures.md

 ### k-color definition

 «Obviously, _k_ colors are needed to color a _k_-clique, since no two vertices in a clique may be given the same color.»

 Alfred Aho, Data Structures and Algorithms

+## Procedures

+### Definition

+«Procedures, [...], generalize the notion of an operator.»

+Alfred Aho, Data Structures and Algorithms

+### Benefits of procedures

+«by using procedures a programmer is free to define his own operators and apply them to operands that need not the basic types.»

+Alfred Aho, Data Structures and Algorithms

+### Another benefit of procedures

+«Another advantage of procedures is that they can be used to encapsulate parts of an algorithm by localizing in one section of a program all the statements relevant to a certain aspect of a program.»

+Alfred Aho, Data Structures and Algorithms

+## Encapsulation

+### Example

+«An example of encapsulation is the use of one procedure to read all input and to check for its validity.»

+Alfred Aho, Data Structures and Algorithms

+## Abstract Data Types

+### Definition

+«An abstract data type is a mathematical model, together with various operations defined on the model.»

+Alfred Aho, Data Structures and Algorithms

+### How to represent ADTs in code

+«To represent the mathematical model underlying and ADT we use _data structures_[[Data Structures#Data Structures]]».

+Alfred Aho, Data Structures and Algorithms

+## Data Structures

+### Definition

+«[Data Structures] are collections of variables, possibly of several different data types, connected in various ways.»

+Alfred Aho, Data Structures and Algorithms

+### Cell as the building block of data structures

+«The _cell_ is the basic building block of data structures.
+We can picture a cell as a box that is capable of holding a value drawn from some basic or composite data type.»

+Alfred Aho, Data Structures and Algorithms

+### Data Structures are aggregates of named cells

+«Data structures are created by giving names to aggregates of cells and (optionally) interpreting the values of some cell as representing connections (e.g., pointers) among cells.»

+Alfred Aho, Data Structures and Algorithms

+### Cell-Grouping

+#### Array as the simplest aggregation mechanism

+«The simplest aggregating mechanism in Pascal and most other programming languages is the (one-dimensional) array»

+Alfred Aho, Data Structures and Algorithms

+##### Array: Definition

+«[An array] is a sequence of cells of a given type, which we shall often refer to as the cell type.»

+Alfred Aho, Data Structures and Algorithms

+#### Records as a common grouping mechanism

+«Another common mechanism for grouping cells in programming languages is the _record structure_.»

+Alfred Aho, Data Structures and Algorithms

+##### Record Structure: Definition

+«A _record_ is a cell that is made up of a collection of cells, called _fields_, of possibly dissimilar types.»

+Alfred Aho, Data Structures and Algorithms

+### Pointers and cursors as an alternative to cell-grouping

+«In addition to the cell-grouping features of a programming language, we can represent relationships between cells using points and cursors.»

+Alfred Aho, Data Structures and Algorithms

+#### Pointer: Definition

+«A _pointer_ is a cell whose value indicates another cell.»

+Alfred Aho, Data Structures and Algorithms

+##### How do we represent graphically pointers

+«When we draw pictures of data structures, we indicate the fact that cell _A_ is a pointer to cell _B_ by drawing an arrow from _A_ to _B_.»

+Alfred Aho, Data Structures and Algorithms

+#### Cursor: Definition

+«A _cursor_ is an integer-valued cell, used as a pointer to an array.»

+Alfred Aho, Data Structures and Algorithms

+#### Cursors are pointers

+«As a method of connection, the cursor is essentially the same as a pointer.»

+Alfred Aho, Data Structures and Algorithms